marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 There is also another reason for greater mortality among boy babies.
 Students of the Rosicrucian Philosophy are acquainted with the law governing infant mortality, namely, that when the Ego which passes out at death is very much disturbed by the loud and hysterical lamentations of relatives, the turmoil incident to death through railway accidents, fires, wars, and the like, it cannot concentrate its attention on the panorama of life which then passes in review, much as a picture film thrown on a screen.

-[83]

 This panorama should be etched into the desire body to form the basis of feelings of pain or pleasure in Purgatory and the First Heaven, the pain being transmuted to conscience to warn the Ego in future lives not to commit again the mistakes of the past.
 The pleasure felt on account of goods deeds in life generates virtue to spur the Ego on to better things in later lives.
 When the Ego is seriously disturbed in its concentration on the life panorama, the etching does not work on the feelings as it should, and thus the life experience would be lost did not the higher Powers interfere and let it die in infancy when next it comes to rebirth.
 The subtle vehicles are not born at the same time as the physical body.
 The fruits of the former life are then incorporated into them, after death in infancy, and in a few years the Ego seeks a new embodiment and lives its normal span of time on earth.

 Under this arrangement an enormous number of children are predestined to die in infancy, for wars and wakes over the dead, with lamentation, have deprived millions of Egos of peace at the time of death.
 This present war (1916) will add more millions.
 Thus infant mortality must continue to grieve our hearts until we learn the science of death and how to help the passing Ego as we have learned to care for the incoming babe.
 We, with our small and finite minds, have already learned to use the lines of least resistance to attain our ends.
 We have studied the conservation of energy,

-[84]

 and we may be sure that the great Divine Hierarchs who have charge of evolution make use of similar methods with greater efficiency.
 Hence, as babies must die for the reasons given, what more natural than to let as many as those predestined take a male body with a negative vital body which will more easily succumb to the rigors of physical existence?

 It is not to be denied, however, that a great many deaths in infancy are due to lack of understanding of the complex constitution of a human being which includes subtler vehicles than the one seen and commonly believed to constitute the whole organism.
 Although the vital body of an infant is still comparatively unorganized at the time of birth, the ether which is to be used for its completion is within the aura, ready to be assimilated, and if anyone in its surroundings happens to be weak and anemic, an unconscious vampire, he or she draws from the unassimilated store of ether of the infant much more easily than from that of an adult whose vital body is fully organized.
 Naturally the weak person draws more easily ether that is negatively polarized, as in the body of a boy baby, than the positive ether of the girl baby.
 Hence also in this way the greater mortality of boy babies is to be accounted for, together with many deaths not due to the law as stated.

-[85]

 If this were known and believed a long step would have been taken to save infants, for precautions could then be adopted.
 In the first place, infants should sleep in a crib as far from the mother as she can reach, so that her aura does not mingle with that of the child.
 A weak mother should not nurse her child, but obtain, if possible, milk fresh and warm from healthy well fed cows, or better still, goats, for fresh milk is supercharged with the ether of the animal and has a vital energy not appreciated by the chemist who makes a merely physical analysis of its chemical constituents.
 And last, but not least, massage of the spleen and stimulation of the splanchnic nerves, carefully and conservatively practiced will aid the etheric counterpart of that organ in its activity of specializing the solar energy upon which the vital processes are as dependent as the lungs are on air.

-IMMORTALITY OF THE SOUL
+### <h3 id="questino-29">Question No. 29: IMMORTALITY OF THE SOUL</h3>
-Question No. 29.

 It is commonly assumed that each individual soul has had a beginning, but is nevertheless so constituted that it is imperishable.
 This idea was questioned by one who believes that death ends all and I should like to find some argument or passages from the Bible so that I may convince him he is wrong.
 Will you please help me?

-[86]

 Answer: While there a number of ways in which it is possible to demonstrate that death does not end all, we are afraid that no amount of argument will convince one who is not willing to be shown.
 You remember the parable Christ told about the rich man and Lazarus who dies, and when the rich man desired that Lazarus be allowed to return from the dead to warn his brothers, Christ said: "If they will not believe Moses and the prophets, neither would they believe if one rose form the dead."
 And that is the point.
 We have heard so-called scientists say that they would not be convinced of life after death even though they actually saw a ghost, for having settled by reason and logic to their own complete satisfaction that there are no ghosts, they would consider themselves suffering from a hallucination if they were actually to see an apparition.